-The Neighbors, Justice, and Peace Committees of the Mission Board are teaming up to sponsor our fifth annual Summer Film Series.
-Films will be shown after our Summer Worship service, along with a light potluck lunch in Room 234.
+The Neighbors, Justice, and Peace Committees of the Mission Board are teaming up to sponsor our annual Summer Film Series.
+Films will be shown after our Summer worship service, along with a light potluck lunch in the Social Hall.

 Sun., July 9: The Secret Life of Your Clothes

 1 hour | Hosted by the Neighbors Committee

 In this revealing film, charismatic paralympian Ade Adepitan tells the fascinating story of the afterlife of our clothes.
 He follows the trail to Ghana, the biggest importer of our castoffs, where thousands of tons of our old clothes arrive every week.
 Ade meets the people who make a living from our old clothes, from wholesalers and markets traders to the importers raking in more than the average yearly wage in a single day!

 56 minutes | Hosted by the Justice Committee

 This documentary explores the aftermath of the senseless murder of 19-year-old Andrew Young by 18-year-old Mario Ramos.
 It was one of 90 homicides in Chicago that month and, in many ways, was nothing unusual.
 But, the events that followed were anything but typical.
 Moving between interviews with Andrew’s family, Mario, his parents and pastor, this documentary reveals the human journey to find redemption and a form of justice that heals.